Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Abstract

 \section{Abstract}

-Solids are distinguished from fluids by their ability to resist shear.
-In traditional solids, the resistance to shear is associated with the emergence of broken translational symmetry as exhibited by a non-uniform density pattern, which results from either minimizing the energy cost or maximizing the entropy or both.
-In this work, we focus on a class of systems, where this paradigm is challenged.
-We show that shear-driven jamming in dry granular materials is a collective process controlled solely by the constraints of mechanical equilibrium.
-We argue that these constraints lead to a broken translational symmetry in a dual space that encodes the statistics of contact forces and the topology of the contact network.
-The shear-jamming transition is marked by the appearance of this broken symmetry.
-We extend our earlier work, by comparing and contrasting real space measures of rheology with those obtained from the dual space.
-We investigate the structure and behavior of the dual space as the system evolves through the rigidity transition in two different shear protocols.
-We analyze the robustness of the shear-jamming scenario with respect to protocol and packing fraction, and demonstrate that it is possible to define a protocol-independent order parameter in this dual space, which signals the onset of rigidity.
+{ Solids are distinguished from fluids by their ability to resist shear.
+In equilibrium systems, the resistance to shear is associated with the emergence of broken translational symmetry as exhibited by a non-uniform density pattern that is persistent, which in turn results from minimizing the free energy.
+In this work, we focus on a class of systems where this paradigm is challenged.
+We show that shear-driven jamming in dry granular materials is a collective process controlled by the constraints of mechanical equilibrium.
+We argue that these constraints can lead to a persistent pattern in a dual space that encodes the statistics of contact forces and the topology of the contact network.
+The shear-jamming transition is marked by the appearance of this persistent pattern.
+We investigate the structure and behavior of patterns both in real space {and} the dual space as the system evolves through the rigidity transition {for} a range of packing fractions {and} in two different shear protocols.
+We show that, in the protocol that creates homogeneous jammed states without shear bands, measures of shear jamming do not depend on strain and packing fraction independently but obey a scaling form with a packing-fraction dependent characteristic strain that goes to zero at the isotropic jamming point, $\phi_J$.
+We demonstrate that it is possible to define a protocol-independent order parameter in this dual space, which provides a quantitative measure of the rigidity of shear-jammed states.}